bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 2 is Out!.md

 ## Library changes

 We cleaning up the APIs of the standard library.
 Most visible changes this time concern ranges.
-We intended the common use cases such as “<code>if (x in 1..10)</code>” or “<code>for (i in 1..10)</code>” to remain without changes, but did some renaming and hierarchy rearrangements under the hoods:
+We intended the common use cases such as “`if (x in 1..10)`” or “`for (i in 1..10)`” to remain without changes, but did some renaming and hierarchy rearrangements under the hoods:

 * Double and Float progressions are dropped
 * Byte and Short progressions are deprecated, the .. operator for bytes and shorts now returns IntRange